SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 LBRSVD5
 ^^^^^^^
-If if non-zero, is interpreted as an 'pseudo_level' number.
+If non-zero, this is interpreted as a 'pseudo_level' number.
 This produces a cube scalar coordinate named 'pseudo_level'.